BCDevOps/nr-apm-stack/README.md

 Notes:

 * Terraform is limited in the objects it can manage by the AWS Landing Zone permissions.
-* AWS Secrets Manager holds the keycloak secrets in a secret named `<env>/nrdk/config/keycloak`.
+* Github holds the keycloak secrets.
 * The folder `terragrunt/<env>` holds most of the environment specific configuration.

 ## Local Setup